argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 This is the default view to annotate your dataset linearly, displaying one record after another.

+!!! tip
-**You should use this when:** getting acquainted with a dataset or when the annotation team is very diverse, the topic is generic.
+    You should use this when getting acquainted with a dataset or when the annotation team is very diverse, the topic is generic.

 Once you submit your first response, the next record will appear automatically.
 To see again your submitted record, just click on prev.